hinesd/Homework/README.md

 we can then do a + (4 * 2) - 1 and it would return 14.

 Homework 9 was to expose us to Haskell and to deepen our understanding of recursion.

+Homework 12 was to give us experience in go using threads, hashing, and recursion.